sourcegraph/handbook/content/departments/technical-success/ta/ta-playbooks/ta-cadence.md

   - Vitally will auto-assign a number of tasks based on the playbooks we have configured.
 You also have the ability to set these tasks on your own based on your conversations with customers.
 You should be driving this list to completion as much as possible.
 - Account teams comms
   - Be a good teammate!
 Make sure to update your Account Executive, Customer Engineer or SDR with any information that could effect their work, even if it is just a status update.
-  - Collaborate with your team on activities that would help the goals you have with customers like feature adoption or upgrading.
+  - Collaborate with your team on activities that would help the goals you have for customers like feature adoption or upgrading.

 ### External